 - 14.3.1.1.
-The Unblown Flat (UBF) class letter is "PS".
+The Pro Stock (PS) class letter is "PS".
 The "PS" and boat number must be a minimum of 9" high on both sides of the hull.
 The boats trailer and/or dolly must have the class letters PS and boat number a minimum of 2.5" high. - 14.3.1.2.
 Boats must be raced with one (1) person on board. - 14.3.1.3.
 Minimum age of driver is 21 years. - 14.3.1.4.
 Maximum number of boats per heat will be determined by the Race Director. - 14.3.1.5.
 Minimum weight of the boat as raced, with driver, is 1950 lbs. - 14.3.1.6.
-Each UBF boat must be inspected and certified by SCSC prior to participating in competition.
+Each PS boat must be inspected and certified by SCSC prior to participating in competition.
 Following certification, the owner must advise SCSC of any modifications to the boat that could effect its certification.
 SCSC may request a certification of a boat at any time. - 14.3.1.7.
-New UBF drivers are required to: obtain a minimum of three (3) written signatures of approval by current Super Stock or UBF drivers in good standing, stating their approval for the applicant to drive in the UBF class, as a new applicant.
+New PS drivers are required to: 1) have competed in SE or GPS-105 for a period of no less than two (2) years or 20 heats, whichever comes first in either class or combination thereof; 2) obtain a minimum of three (3) written signatures of approval by current Super Stock or PS drivers in good standing, stating their approval for the applicant to drive in the PS class, as a new applicant.
 To apply the applicant must present the drivers' signatures of approval, a brief summary of previous experience, and a copy of his current physical to the Referee.
 Upon approval, the applicant may then participate in a minimum of three (3) heats starting behind the pack.
 After completing the minimum three (3) heats the applicant shall then be advised by the Referee as to the results of his application. - 14.3.1.8.
-The objectives of the rules for the UBF Class are to govern and promote a professional class of propeller driver Inboard Racing Runabouts using limited and/or restricted engines. - 14.3.1.9.
+The objectives of the rules for the PS Class are to govern and promote a professional class of propeller driver Inboard Racing Runabouts using limited and/or restricted engines. - 14.3.1.9.
 All parts, including engines and hulls in their entirety, may be changed at any time, as long as said hull belongs to the same owner prior to that race. - 14.3.1.10.
 As of 1/1/2022 it is mandated that all boats racing in the Unblown Flat class must have a safety capsule.

-- 14.3.2.1.
-Hull must be a flatbottom design and conform to the Inboard Racing Runabout classes classification. - 14.3.2.2.
+14.3.2.1.
+Hull must be a flatbottom design and conform to the Inboard Racing Runabout classes classification.

+- 14.3.2.2.
 Minimum hull length shall be 17ft.
 L.O.A. and the maximum hull length shall be 20ft.
 L.O.A. not including cavitation plate(s). - 14.3.2.2.1.
-When using the optional 21ft. rule, the following rule must be met: Maximum shall be 21 feet excluding cavitation plates and the outer edge of the flat keel area shall be essentially parallel to the centerline of hull, in the area from the transom to

-65 inches forward of the transom.
+When using the optional 21ft. rule, the following rule must be met: Maximum shall be 21 feet excluding cavitation plates and the outer edge of the flat keel area shall be essentially parallel to the centerline of hull, in the area from the transom to 65 inches forward of the transom.
 In this flat keel area concavity (hollow) shall not exceed 1/8th inch per foot, as measured from a straight edge, running parallel to the transom in the area from the trailing edges of planing surfaces to 65 inches forward of the trailing edges.
 This shall be from the major trailing edges including cavitation plate(s) excluding projections from cavitation plate.
 Minimum weight is 2400 lbs.